Key Points for This Section

 - Being young at the time of treatment (the younger the child, the greater the risk).

-- Having other risk factors for heart disease, such as a family history of heart disease, being overweight, smoking, or having high blood pressure, high cholesterol, or diabetes.
+- Having high blood pressure or other risk factors for heart disease, such as a family history of heart disease, being overweight, smoking, high cholesterol, or diabetes.
+When these risk factors are combined, the risk of late effects is even higher.

 Childhood cancer survivors who received radiation or certain chemotherapy drugs are at risk of late effects to the heart and blood vessels.
 These include the following: